Docker Image

 Each

-command, e.g., install all required packages at once, not one by one. -
+RUN` command, for example, install all required packages at once, not one at a time. -

 Running